Skip to main content

 } else {

-// No token and no error → the session was not created with
+// No token, no charge, no error → the session was not created with

 // integrationMode: "elements".
 Recheck Step 1.